Common Lawn Diseases & Treatments | Big Easy Contractors

 1. Environmental Factors

 Too much water, fluctuating temperatures, and high humidity can lead to lawn diseases.
-Overwatering is a major issue, making the lawn prone to fungus and creating ideal conditions for diseases like dollar spots or summer patches.
-Brown patches often occur due to excessive heat.
+In New Orleans, where annual rainfall averages over 60 inches and summer humidity regularly exceeds 90%, overwatering is a major issue.
+The naturally saturated soil makes lawns prone to fungus and creates ideal conditions for diseases like dollar spots or summer patches.
+Brown patches are especially common from May through September when temperatures stay above 85 degrees.
 When warm days turn into cool nights, moisture can form on the grass, setting up conditions for diseases like powdery mildew.

 2. Poor Lawn Maintenance